PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/mutations.md

 ### Type Of Users in Talawa

-There are mainly 3 types of User types in talawa -
+There are mainly 3 types of user types in Talawa -

 1. `SUPERADMIN`